-"The ICC condemns the US's issuance of an executive order aimed at imposing sanctions on its officials and damaging its independent and impartial judicial work," the court said in a statement.
+"The ICC condemns the US's issuance of an executive order aimed at imposing sanctions on its officials and damaging its independence and impartial judicial work," said the court in a statement.

 "The court stands firm with its staff and promises to continue to deliver justice and hope to millions of innocent victims of atrocities around the world," the court added.